 Companies should be wary of having standard company-wide bans on the recruitment of people with previous criminal convictions as it might exclude candidates who are highly skilled and motivated and who may have an acceptable level of risk attached to their employment.
 If you are considering taking applications from people with convictions as part of your equal opportunities policy, it is important that the recruitment process is fair.

 Employers should ensure that:

 - All recruitment staff are trained in fair selection methods and GDPR requirements

 - All applications are dealt with on their merits as standard best practice

 - The recruitment process is the same for all candidates, whether it is a job application or CV process.

 - The completed application or CV becomes part of the personnel file of those applicants accepted for employment.

 And also consider that:

 - The employer may investigate any portion of the requested information and may deny or later terminate the employment of anyone giving false or incomplete information.

 To encourage the successful transition of a person with a criminal record into employment:

 - Consideration needs to be given to developing senior management support.
 Their support is crucial: if an initiative is supported from the top, it will also be supported at the bottom.
 A strong business case can help to engage their support (see question 1).

 - The employee can and should be treated like any other, and certainly won’t want to be singled out for any special attention.
 However, it is important to be sensitive to the history of the employee, for example if he/she hasn’t worked in a while, and a little patience may be beneficial for everyone.

-- Many former offenders suffer from low self-esteem, and feel everyone is thinking the worst about them.
+- Many people with past convictions suffer from low self-esteem, and feel everyone is thinking the worst about them.
 It’s important to treat the new employee just like everyone else, to create a friendly and positive environment, and to provide clear instruction and expectations.